lewie9021/hacker-news-latest/README.md

 As it turns out, immutability is an integral part of Redux.
 It's how the store determines if a change has been made by a reducer.

-Unfortunately, my experience with Immutable library was far from a walk in the park.
+Unfortunately, my experience with with Immutable library was far from a walk in the park.
 The documentation lacked examples on how to use each method, and the unfamiliar syntax that described them, made it hard to understand what I was doing wrong while troubleshooting.
 In the end, I found the best way was to just experiment in the console.
-However, once I started to understand the fundamentals of Immutable, I realised what a great combination it was with Redux.
+However, once I understood the fundamentals of Immutable, I realised what a great combination it was with Redux.
 In comparison to the official examples that use Object.assign, the logic inside the reducers felt much cleaner and easier to read.

 **Central App State**